micha/jsawk/README.markdown

   * **-d \<delim\>** <br />
     Choose a token to indicate end of input.
 If this token appears on a line by itself then reading of JSON input will end.
-Otherwise, 10 blank lines in a row will cause this.
-(Don't look at me, it's a spidermonkey issue.)
+Otherwise, 10 blank lines in a row will end input.
+(Don't look at me, this is a spidermonkey issue.)
 Default delimiter is a single period: `.`.
   * **-q \<query\>** <br />
     Filter JSON through the specified